Eduard Bernstein: Weimar Republic and final years

 During the German Revolution of 1918–1919, Bernstein served as an assistant secretary in the Treasury Department under the provisional government, the Council of the People's Deputies.
 He was one of the few USPD members to remain in his post after the coalition between the SPD and USPD collapsed in late December 1918.
 Bernstein's main political preoccupation during the revolution was the reunification of the German socialist movement.
 He argued that the split over the war was now obsolete and campaigned for a united front to build the new republic.
 In a symbolic gesture, he rejoined the SPD on 24 December 1918 while still a member of the USPD, becoming a "demonstrative one-man unity project".
 His efforts were initially unsuccessful, and he grew frustrated with the USPD's radical wing and its embrace of Bolshevism.
 During the Spartacist uprising in January 1919, he was working in the Treasury and narrowly escaped injury during intense fighting near his office.
 He formally left the USPD in March 1919 after it banned dual membership, publishing an open letter titled "Auf Wiedersehen!" ("Farewell!") to explain his departure.

 Bernstein was one of the earliest historians of the German Revolution, providing a detailed social-democratic perspective on the events.
 In his book Die deutsche Revolution (1921; The German Revolution), he analysed the revolution's course and highlighted the dangers of both Bolshevik-style putsches and right-wing reaction.
-In another work, Wie eine Revolution zugrunde ging (1921; How a Revolution Perished), he drew instructive parallels between the German Revolution and the French Revolution of 1848, a historical event that had greatly influenced his revisionist theories.
+In another work, Wie eine Revolution zugrunde ging (1921; How a Revolution Perished), he drew parallels between the German Revolution and the French Revolution of 1848, a historical event that had greatly influenced his revisionist theories.